Phase 2 preparation: start here

 - CLOSED time-link: both lower - earliest after previous - and upper limit - latest after previous - are defined

-Because there is a number of rules applied to the OBs belonging to a time-link container the reader is strongly encouraged to consult the Servince Mode Guidelines pages before making use of this type of container.
+Because there is a number of rules applied to the OBs belonging to a time-link container we strongly encourage to consult the Service Mode Rules and Recommendations for OBs page section related to Time-linking of OBs before making use of this type of container.

 Time-link containers have an overall priority.
 The priority is associated only to the container and not to the OBs within that given container.
 This implies that all the OBs of a given time-link share a unique priority although the sequence of their execution is given by the absolute and relative time intervals.